Finding houses before they hit the market has many benefits for both sellers and buyers.

 Another benefit for sellers is that they can do their home sale in a more discreet and private way.

-The next benefit is that they can reduce their commission costs or even avoid it if they go for the sale-by-owner route.
+The next benefit is that they can reduce their commission costs or even avoid them if they go for the sale-by-owner route.

 The commission reduction becomes possible because they will only have to deal with buyers’ agents.